National and External Scholarships

 Benjamin A. Gilman International Scholarship

 The Gilman Scholarship supports U.S. citizens enrolled as an undergraduate and receiving a Pell Grant.
 The award guidelines are intended to assist students with high financial need who traditionally have been underrepresented in education abroad (for example: underrepresented fields such as the sciences and engineering; students with diverse ethnic backgrounds: and students of nontraditional age).
-Semester and summer awards may be up to $5,000; and additional $3000 may be granted for applicants pursuing studies in critical need languages.
+Semester and summer awards may be up to $5,000.
+An additional $3,000 may be granted for applicants pursuing studies in critical need languages, and an additional $1,000 may granted for students pursuing STEM-related research as part of their abroad program.
 There are two application cycles per year, and the application deadline depends on when one plans to study abroad.
 Certification is required from the Office of International Education and Global Initiatives and the Financial Aid office.
 For application information and tips, please click HERE.

 Upcoming application cycle: